Manu’s Menu

 1. Roughly chop the scotch fillet and the rashers.

-4. Mix the ground meat and the chopped rashers together in a bowl.
-Add the salt, red wine, nutmeg, pepper corns, ground pepper, garlic powder, juniper berries and clove powder and knead well.
+4. Mix the ground meat and the chopped rashers in a bowl.
+Add the salt, red wine, nutmeg, peppercorns, ground pepper, garlic powder, juniper berries, and clove powder, then knead well.

-5. Stuff the salami into the casing and tie it off with a bubble knot.
+5. Stuff the salami mixture into the casing and tie it off with a bubble knot.

 6. Tie the salami with butcher’s twine.
-Click here for a video on how to do this.
+Watch this video tutorial on how to tie salami with butcher’s twine for clear guidance.

-8. The following day, using a clean needle, poke holes all over the salami, especially where there may be air pockets.
+8. The following day, use a clean needle to prick holes all over the salami, especially where air pockets may form.

-9. Wrap it in baking paper and put it in a pot.
-Cover it with cold water and put it on the fire.
-When it starts boiling, put the fire on medium-low and let it simmer, uncovered, for 1 hour.
-The salami is cooked when it reaches an internal temperature of 80°C - 176°F (this usually takes 1 hour per kg – 2.2. lbs., so if your salami weighs 2 kg – 4.4. lbs, then it will have to cook for 2 hours.
-These timings are only indicative though, as the cooking time also depends on the thickness of the salami).
+9. Wrap it in baking paper and place it in a pot.
+Cover it with cold water and set it over the heat.
+When it begins to boil, reduce the heat to medium-low and let it simmer, uncovered, for 1 hour.
+The salami is cooked when it reaches an internal temperature of 80°C – 176°F.

-10. When cooked, let it cool down in the cooking water.
+10. When cooked, let it cool completely in the cooking water.

-11. Then drain it, pat it dry and refrigerate it for at least 24 hours before slicing it.
+11. Drain it, pat it dry, and refrigerate it for at least 24 hours before slicing.

-12. Enjoy it with some crusty bread and a glass of red wine!
+12. Enjoy it with crusty bread and a glass of red wine.

 Recipe Notes

-Store in the fridge for up to 1 week, wrapped in aluminium foil.
+Store in the fridge for up to 1 week, wrapped tightly in aluminium foil or kept in an airtight container.

 Share